 Educators and health and aged care providers can use an App to access the PaCE resource directory with the ready availability of palliative care education and training resources from the Collaborative and other National Palliative Care Projects.

 Supporting Inclusive End of Life Care Companion Guides

-The companion guides are not stand-alone resources and should be used in conjunction with these essential documents.
-These are available for Aboriginal and/or Torres Strait Islander Peoples; Culturally and Linguistically Diverse People; and LGBTQI+ People.
+The ELDAC Supporting Inclusive End-of-Life Care companion guides are designed to assist aged care providers in offering culturally safe and inclusive end-of-life care.
+They are available for Aboriginal and/or Torres Strait Islander Peoples; Culturally and Linguistically Diverse People; and LGBTQI+ People.

 CHAP (Comprehensive Health Assessment Program): Improving the health of adults with intellectual disability

 Apply for a free licence to use the CHAP tool in Australia.
 This is designed to prompt a comprehensive health assessment for adults with intellectual disability and may help doctors make better diagnoses, provide appropriate treatment and ultimately ensure overall better health.
 It is a two-part questionnaire requiring collaboration between the person with the intellectual disability, their supporter and their GP.

 The ELDAC Home Care App provides practical tips and support for home care workers to care for their clients’ changing needs as they reach the end of life.
 TDownladable for free from the Apple App or Google Play stores.